CellML¶

 Optional method that returns a string containing information about this exporter, to be shown after the export is completed.

-runnable(path, model, protocol=None, *args)
+- runnable(path, model, protocol=None, *args)¶

-The output will be stored in the directory path.
-A myokit.ExportError will be raised if any errors occur.
+will be raised if any errors occur.

-Returns True if this exporter supports export of a model and optional protocol to a runnable piece of code.
+if this exporter supports export of a model and optional protocol to a runnable piece of code.

 Returns a dict of all expression writers available in this module.